brave/adblock-resources/README.md

 }
 ```

-- `uuid` is currently only used by iOS, along with versions of the Desktop/Android browser prior to [brave/brave-core#15077](https://github.com/brave/brave-core/pull/15077).
-It's a UUID generated with, for example, the CLI tool `uuidgen`.
+- `uuid` is a UUID generated with, for example, the CLI tool `uuidgen`.

 - `title` is a human-readable title for the filter list component.
 Each source also has a title, which is a human-readable title for each individual list making up the full component.